ostef/jai-fmt/README.md

 println :: inline (value : $T) -> length : s64
 ```

+The return value of these functions is the final UTF-8 length of the resulting string, not the actual number of characters that have been written.

+Calling `format_buffered` with a null buffer is valid, and it effectively computes the final length of the resulting string.
+The type `T` cannot be void though, so if you want to pass null, cast it to a valid buffer type, like `Fmt_Buffer`.

+The procedures that write to a buffer are at export scope, so you can use them without having to call `format` or `format_buffered`.
+Same for parsing a format, and writing an argument with field width handling (`write_arg`).

 # Extensibility
 `format_buffered` accepts a polymorphic buffer as argument.
 This makes it possible, for example, to directly print the characters to the desired output instead of allocating a temporary buffer and writing to it (see printing functions in `print.jai`).
-This also allows the user to use a dynamically growing buffer instead of computing the final length of the string by calling `format_buffered` with a null buffer and then allocating a buffer of sufficient size like in the `format` procedure.
+This also allows the caller to use a dynamically growing buffer instead of computing the final length of the string by calling `format_buffered` with a null buffer and then allocating a buffer of sufficient size like in the `format` procedure.
 The buffer type `T` has to be a struct that have at least one procedure inside with the following name and signature:
 ```jai
 write_byte :: (buffer : *T, byte : u8)